Wildlife Research and Conservation 2023

 Wildlife Research and Conservation 2023 (WRC2023) is jointly organised by the Leibniz Institute for Zoo and Wildlife Research (Leibniz-IZW), the European Association of Zoos and Aquaria (EAZA) and WWF Germany; it is the successor of the International Conference on Behaviour, Physiology and Genetics of Wildlife.

 WRC2023 aims to foster an exchange of ideas between wildlife scientists from different disciplines with an interest in mammalian species, and to present the latest advances and stimulate future research.
-The plenary sessions will cover a diverse range of fascinating topics such as conservation genomics, population sustainability, ethical aspects in conservation, demographic resilience and human-wildlife-interactions.
-In addition, renowned scientists will organise sessions and hands-on workshops, providing new perspectives on topics such as the use of artificial intelligence in conservation research, structural equation modeling, and genome analysis methods useful for species conservation studies.
+The plenary sessions will cover a diverse range of fascinating topics such as conservation genomics, population sustainability, ethical aspects in conservation research, population responses to disturbances, the use of artificial intelligence in conservation research, and human-wildlife-interactions.
+In addition, scientists of the Leibniz-IZW will organise hands-on workshops, providing new perspectives on structural equation modeling and genome analysis methods useful for species conservation studies.

 The conference will start on Saturday, 9th September 2023 with plenary sessions, a science slam and a poster pasta networking event in the evening.
 The second day of plenary sessions will be concluded with a conference banquet.
 On the last conference day, poster prizes will be awarded to the authors of the best posters during the closing ceremony.
 The conference programme will be complemented by an extra day of satellite workshops on 8th September.